pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 ## Overview

-Given that apps and workloads will vary in quantity, and in the resources they require, it's wise to offer differing pools of nodes for Pods to use.
+Given that apps and workloads will vary in number and in the resources they require, it's best practice to make differing pools of nodes for Pods to use.

-Pools, also known as Node Groups, can vary by machine instance type for specific hardware profiles.
-Or in sizing and capacity of nodes in a scaling group.
-As well as other properties like the version of the [Kubelet][k8s-kubelet] to run.
+Pools, also known as Node Groups, can vary by machine instance type for specific hardware profiles or in sizing and capacity of nodes in a scaling group; as well as other properties, like the version of the [Kubelet][k8s-kubelet], to run.

 How you segment and configure your node groups will vary by preferences and requirements.
-Generally, there are at least a few classes of worker node groups for starters: a standard pool of nodes that offers a base for medium-sized use, and a performant pool of nodes with higher capacity and capability.
+Generally, there are at minimum a few classes of worker node groups, for example: a standard pool of nodes that offers a base for medium-sized use and a performant pool of nodes with higher capacity and capability.

 We'll configure and deploy: